James L. Carr

 • Investigator, working as an Undercover Operative in the Narcotics Section and assigned to the United States Drug Enforcement Administration’s PCP and Crack Task Force.

 • Supervisory ranks within Patrol, Internal Affairs, Juvenile Bureau, Juvenile Bureau School Resource Officer Supervisor, D.A.R.E.
 Instructor, Watch Commander, Evening Operations Commander, and Administrative Services Bureau Commander.
-Dr. Carr was Project Manager for construction of the first Forensic Services Laboratory for the Police Department, which received internal accreditation recognition.
+Dr. Carr was Project Manager for construction of the first Forensic Services Laboratory for the Police Department, which received international accreditation recognition.

 In February of 2018, Dr. Carr completed construction of the Department’s 28.6-million-dollar Charlie T. Deane Station.
-Officers began operating from the new station in April of 2018.
+Officers began operating from the new station on April 18, 2018.
 Charlie T. Deane Station is the flagship facility for the Police Department housing the Office of the Chief, Media Relations, the Financial and Technical Services Division, Support Services Division Commander, Operations Division Commander, Criminal Investigations Division Commander, and Patrol Operations.
-In that capacity, Dr. Carr led 130 staff to include sworn officers, police recruits, and civilians providing full-time law enforcement service to a population of 166,647 residents within a 68-square mile area of Prince William County.
+In that capacity, Dr. Carr led 130 staff to include sworn officers, police recruits, and civilians providing full-time law enforcement service to a population of 166,647 residents within a 68-square mile area of Prince William County. https://www.pwcva.gov/department/police/patrol-service-districts

 Courses Taught